samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 - `git branch` was used to view branches
 - `git branch -d <old branch>` was used to delete the local branch once its changes had been pushed and merged to main

+This is another line to show that my merge jenkins job works